senecajs/seneca-transport/README.md

 You can create multiple instances of Seneca inside the same Node.js process.
-They won't interfere with each other, but they will share external options from configurations files or the command line.
+They won't interfere with each other, but they will share external options from configuration files or the command line.

-If you run the full script (Full source is in [readme-color.js](https://github.com/rjrodger/seneca-transport/blob/master/test/readme-color.js)), you'll see the standard Seneca startup log messages, but you won't see anything that tells you what the _color_ plugin is doing, since this code doesn't bother printing the result of the action.
+If you run the full script (full source is in [readme-color.js](https://github.com/rjrodger/seneca-transport/blob/master/test/readme-color.js)), you'll see the standard Seneca startup log messages, but you won't see anything that tells you what the _color_ plugin is doing since this code doesn't bother printing the result of the action.
 Let's use a filtered log to output the inbound and outbound action messages from each Seneca instance so we can see what's going on.
 Run the script with: